alexarchambault/scalacheck-shapeless/README.md

 ## See also

 - [scalacheck-datetime](https://github.com/47deg/scalacheck-datetime), a library to deal with datetimes with scalacheck,
-- [scalacheck-extensions](https://github.com/cvogt/scalacheck-extensions), a macro-based automatic `Arbitrary` generation.
+- [scalacheck-extensions](https://github.com/cvogt/scalacheck-extensions), a macro-based automatic `Arbitrary` generation (discontinued?).